There are no Cubic Graphs on 26 Vertices with Crossing Number 10 or 11: Proving that Conjecture (ii) is true

 Proposition \ref{prop-girth3} indicates that we need only to consider cubic graphs on 26 vertices with girth at least 4.
 There are 432,757,568 such graphs up to isomorphism \cite{genreg}.
 For each of these graphs, we used the recently developed QuickCross heuristic \cite{quickcross}, a fast algorithm that finds valid embeddings which usually have an optimal or near-optimal number of crossings.
-For cubic graphs on 26 vertices, QuickCross can process several graphs per second.
-We partitioned the graphs into sets of 50,000, resulting in roughly 8,000 individual jobs, each of which took up to 3 days to run, and distributed the jobs over 400 cores on a High Performance Computer.
+For cubic graphs on 26 vertices, QuickCross can process several graphs per second, with the majority of that time used on read/write operations.
+We partitioned the graphs into sets of 50,000, resulting in roughly 8,000 individual jobs, each of which took up to 3 days to run, and distributed the jobs to over 400 cores on a High Performance Computer.

-After the initial run with the default settings, embeddings with fewer than 11 crossings were obtained for 422,549,254 of the graphs, leaving approximately ten million graphs to be considered more closely.
-By altering the parameters and random seeds and re-running the remaining graphs, this number was reduced to under 500,000 graphs.
-This process was continued until there were less than a hundred graphs remaining, at which point we set up the code to try a hundred different random seeds for each graph and take the best results.
-This was successful for all graphs, and so we were able to obtain an embedding with fewer than 11 crossings for every graph.
+After the initial run with the default settings, embeddings with fewer than 11 crossings were obtained for 422,549,254 of the graphs, only leaving approximately ten million graphs to be considered more closely.
+By altering the parameters and random seed and re-running the remaining graphs, this number was further reduced to under 500,000 graphs.
+We continued this process, altering the parameters and random seeds until we were successful at obtaining an embedding with fewer than 11 crossings for every graph.

-Finally, we performed an additional test to ensure there was no errors arising from potential bugs with the QuickCross heuristic itself.
-For each graph, we took the embedding found by QuickCross and used it to construct the corresponding planarised graph.
+Next, we performed an additional test to ensure there was no errors arising from potential bugs with the QuickCross heuristic itself.
+For each graph, we took the embedding discovered by QuickCross and used it to construct the corresponding planarised graph.
 We then used the planarity algorithm of Hopcroft and Tarjan \cite{hopcroft} to confirm that the resulting graph was indeed planar.
 In this way, we verified that the embeddings found for each of the graphs were valid.
-A zip file containing a list of edge crossings, corresponding to a valid embedding with fewer than 11 crossings, for each of the graphs is available upon request.